One Prompt, Many Sounds: Modeling Listener Variability in LLM-Based Equalization: Data Collection

 \subsection{Process}

 The data collection process begins with acquiring a diverse set of prompts, which accurately reflect real user-machine interactions.
 We gather these prompts through a five-question survey.
 The first question requires the participant to recall an enjoyable audio experience.
 Similarly, the second question inquires about an experience that was disliked, the third about an experience where some change was desirable, the fourth about an occasion where something specific could be singled out from the audio, and lastly, an abstract question about how the environment affects sound.
-The questionnaire was answered by a total of 20 participants and the resulting answers provide descriptions of personalized audio experiences, from which one or more prompts were manually extracted.
-Figure \ref{fig:json_jstsp} illustrates an example of such prompts.
+The questionnaire was answered by a total of 20 participants and the resulting answers provide descriptions of personalized audio experiences.
+Rather than automating the prompt extraction process from these responses, we manually review each narrative.
+Based on these underlying concepts, we formulate several plausible natural-language commands that a user might realistically issue to a conversational recommender system to achieve that specific experience.
+Figure \ref{fig:json_jstsp} illustrates an example of this.

 The next stage of the data collection process is audio selection.
 While the audio samples will not directly serve as input for the models, they are essential for guiding the participants during the labeling process.
 To ensure comprehensive coverage of various domestic audio scenarios, the pool of audio sources is selected to be as diverse and extensive as possible.
 Examples of domestic audio scenarios include music, movies, podcasts, radio shows, and audiobooks.
 Incorporating a wide range of audio content helps to ensure that the dataset represents the variety of sounds typically encountered in domestic environments.
 The details about the audio types, sources and licensing are presented in Table \ref{tab:audio_sources}.